Is it legal to have two home insurance policies In Texas

 • Coverage Overlaps: These can cause problems when filing claims.

-• Duplicate Policies: Be aware of how two policies might change your premium and claims process.
+• Duplicate Policies: Know how two policies might change your premium and claims process.

 Which Situations Allow for Policy Overlap?